 Seafood and local markets.
-Two things that we love to devour and explore when we are travelling.
+Two things that we love to devour and explore when we are traveling.
 Combine the two into one evening at the Fethiye Fish Market, and you have us salivating at the very thought.

 Eating at the Fethiye Fish Market

-We are always on the look out for excellent food when we travel.
+We are always on the lookout for excellent food when we travel.
 And when a recommendation is handed to you from a local at your accommodation, you should listen.
-Our host at the Fethiye Guesthouse hostel had told us that the freshest, tastiest, and some of the cheapest, seafood in Fethiye was to be found at the local Fethiye fish market.
+Our Fethiye Guesthouse hostel told us that the freshest, tastiest, and cheapest seafood in Fethiye was to be found at the local Fethiye fish market.

 We didn’t need much convincing.

 We were ready for a giant meal after a crazy and unique Hamam Turkish bath with semi-naked Turkish men.